Introduction

 How is Metatron's Cube constructed?

-Metatron's Cube is created by drawing a straight line connecting every circle centre to every other circle centre in the Fruit of Life.
+Metatron's Cube is created by drawing a straight line connecting every circle centre to every other centre in the Fruit of Life.
 With 13 centres, this produces 78 line segments.
 Within these crossing lines, the two-dimensional projections of all five Platonic Solids (tetrahedron, cube, octahedron, dodecahedron, icosahedron) can be identified.

 Why is the number thirteen significant in the Fruit of Life?